Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

-of representations with $\CW_\bu$ being a $(k,2k,k)$-dimensional family of Artin representations, and $\CV'_\bu$ being a $\tnt$-semistable family of $\alpha(r,d,n-k)$-dimensional representations of the quiver $\bpt$.
-Applying to the latter family the arguments of the proof of~\refl{stratification} we obtain a natural stratification
+where $\CW_\bu$ is a $(k,2k,k)$-dimensional family of Artin representations, resp. $\CV'_\bu$ a $\tnt$-semistable family of $\alpha(r,d,n-k)$-dimensional representations, of the quiver $\bpt$.
+Applying the arguments of the proof of~\refl{stratification} to the family $\CV'_\bu$, we obtain a natural stratification